 According to the magazine Handurawan, construction of Fort San Juan started in 1889 a year after the construction of the San Sebastian Cathedral was finished in 1888.
 Father Mauricio Ferrero, the Spanish Friar who laid out Bacolod, constructed Fort San Juan in exchange for the use of prisoners in the construction of the San Sebastian Cathedral.
 It was ironic that after the Cinco de Noviembre in 1898, thirty six (36) Spanish friars were ordered incarcerated at Fort San Juan.

 There’s always this conflict between heritage and development.
-Is it ok for century old structures to be demolished in order to give way to new establishments which bring investment and jobs?
+We often see century old structures demolished in order to give way to new establishments which bring investment and jobs.
 This does not only happen in Bacolod but in other places in the country including Manila.
 I hope our authorities can find a balance such that we do not compromise our heritage in exchange for so called progress.